-I have been vegetarian or pescatarian for my whole adult life, so I am no stranger to falafel.
+I have been vegetarian or pescatarian for most of my adult life, so I am no stranger to falafel.
 Thought (with some debate) to originate in Egypt, modern felafel is made from soaked chickpeas (although it was originally made with fava beans).
-As most of us with FODMAP constraints know, soaked chickpeas are off limits on the FODMAP diet (and fava beans are even more off limit!).
+As most of us with FODMAP constraints know, soaked chickpeas are off limits on the FODMAP diet (and fava beans are even more off limits!).
 To ensure we all get our falafel fix, I have come up with this low FODMAP falafel recipe that tweaks the dish for the low FODMAP diet.

-A quick note, before we dive in: my intention in tweaking recipes from other cultures is never to bastardise a cuisine or to cause any offence.
+A quick note, before we dive in: my intention in tweaking recipes from other cultures is never to take from a cuisine or to cause any offence.
 My aim for this website is simply to provide delicious recipes for people who have many dietary constraints at once.
 Any tweaks I make are solely for FODMAP purposes.

 Low FODMAP falafel

-So, this low FODMAP falafel recipe is absolutely not traditional.
+This low FODMAP falafel recipe is absolutely not traditional.
 Soaked chickpeas don’t even have an entry on the Monash FODMAP app.
 Soaked, boiled and drained chickpeas are low FODMAP in 29g (approximately 1 1/2 tablespoon) serves.
 So, either of these options would make for a very small or non existent serve of falafel.

 To further complicate the issue, chickpea flour (often used to form a batter consistency) is high FODMAP in all serves.
 Not ideal!

-Second, we use edamame beans!
+So, how does one make a low FODMAP falafel?
+We use edamame beans!
 Absolutely not traditional to falafel, these neutrally flavoured beans are low FODMAP in 75g serves.
 However, they don’t contain moderate amounts of fructan until they exceed 195g serves per person, which makes them an excellent choice for a falafel.

 To substitute the chickpea flour, we’re using buckwheat flour (I promise you can’t taste it!).
 Buckwheat has elasticity that no other gluten free flour has.
 This helps bind the falafel together.